int128/stale-branch-action/README.md

 ### Ignore deletion errors

+This action deletes the stale branches using `git push origin --delete` command.
 If a branch protection rule is set, this action cannot delete the branch.

 To ignore any error on deletion,

 ```yaml